bradylowe/Low-Light-PMT-Data-Root-Fit/README.md

     * lv for low voltage
     * hl for high light
     * hv for high voltage
- - The "quality" parameter here is just sent in as a flag to select runs with high statistics some light and voltage.
+ - The "quality" parameter here is just sent in as a flag or sent in with a value to select runs with high statistics some light and voltage.
- - Here is a list of possible input parameters as well as possible values:
-    * quality
-    * recent=1
-    * run_cond="hv>1700&&hv<2000&&gate=100"
-    * regime="ll,hv"

-### *sql_select_fits.sh*
- - This script is just like the above, except it puts fit_ids into selected_fits.csv.
- - If the user sends in the "high-light" flag as a parameter, then the fit_high_light will be used instead (and selected_high_light_fits.csv).
- - In this script, the quality parameter ranges from 0 to 5 where:
     * 0 returns all fits from quality data runs
     * 1 returns the above minus really horrible fits
     * 2 returns the above with fewer bad fits
     * 3 returns mainly good fits, but still some bad ones
     * 4 should only return good fits
     * 5 returns only 1 fit (the "best" one)
+ - If the user sends in the "high-light" flag as a parameter, then the fit_high_light will be used instead (and selected_high_light_fits.csv).
  - The quality parameter is only set up to be used with the low light fit.
 The high light fit should be easily sortable with chi2.
- - Here are a couple new parameters from the run_id version:
-    * quality=5
-    * fit_cond="chi<2&&mu_out<5.5"

 ### *sql_remove_fits.sh*
  - This script removes all the fits in selected_fits.csv